 Use the same rules as "ATTEMPT TO DRAW DAGGER" for characters who attempt to use this amulet in HTH combat.

 A living subject's own skin can be put under any enchantment that doesn't require a specific base item or the solid ground.
 (I.e. you will need to enchant the higher level of Slippery Floor and forget about Pentagram or Staff.
 Though there are wizards who glue actual powerstones to their foreheads.)

-Add one die to all enchantment rolls if the enchanter doesn't have the Master Tattoo Artist mundane skill (3 skill points for heroes, but doubled to 6 for wizards of course).
+Add one die to all enchantment rolls if the enchanter doesn't have the Master Tattoo Artist mundane skill (3 IQ point cost for heroes, but doubled to 6 for wizards of course).
 Add another die if the enchanter doesn't have the one point Tattoo Artist mundane skill either (doubled to two for wizards, but included in Master).
 Each tattoo covers about the same area as the subject's handprint.

 The subject's skin then counts as a magic item for Detect Magic, etc. and the rule of five applies.
 I.e. no more than five enchanted tattoos (double the cost for each additional tattoo) and no more than four other magic items.